-Market risk refers to the possible loss to the Company that could arise from changes in market variables such as interest rates, exchange rates, equity prices and commodity prices.
-Among them, interest rate risk and commodity price risk have been identified as the most critical for LBF.
+Market risk refers to the possible loss to LBF owing to changes in market interest rates, exchange rate fluctuations, and the movement in commodity prices such as gold.
+Given the nature of its operations, LBF remains most sensitive to interest rate risk and commodity price risk, in particular gold prices which stems from the exposure to Gold Loans.